 Case Study #1

 PT&P received the cryogenic pipe support design from a major EPC for a large LNG project.
 After receiving the design, PT&P became concerned with the performance of the design based on its experience with Cryogenic pipe supports.
 PT&P ran FEA and thermal analysis which showed the design would meet the requirements for the project.
 PT&P set up and executed a cryogenic test at its facility and reviewed its calculations with the customers.
-Based on this feedback, the customer changed the support design for a Multi-Billion project.
+Based on this feedback, the customer changed the support design for a multi-billion dollar project.

 Case Study #2

 PT&P was requested by a customer for determining the optimal insulation choice and thickness for a chilled water line.
-PT&P provided the customer with a range of potential options for the insulation.
+PT&P provided the customer with a range of potential options for insulation.
 Once the customer made a determination of their insulation preference, PT&P ran the calculations to determine the required insulation thickness for the line.